AltGr/opam-wiki/Packaging.md

 ## Getting a full OPAM package

 There are still two things missing for a complete package.
-- An appalling description.
+- An appealing description.
 Put it in a simple utf-8 text file `opam/descr`.
   Like for git commits, the first line is a short summary, and a longer text may follow.
 - An URL where OPAM may download the project source for the release.
 If your